Jesse Carrasquedo Jr.: 2025

 Carrasquedo partook in the 2024 FIA Formula 3 Championship post-season tests at Jerez with Van Amersfoort Racing.
 Six months later, on 28 May 2025, it was announced that Carrasquedo would replace Joshua Dufek at Hitech TGR ahead of the fifth round of the season at Barcelona.

 2026

 On September 23, 2025, it was announced that Carrasquedo would participate full-time in the 2026 season for Van Amersfoort Racing.
+However, days before the pre-season test in Barcelona, Carrasquedo left the team due to personal reasons and was replaced by Enzo Deligny.

 Formula One

 At the end of 2022, Carrasquedo participated in the Ferrari Scouting World Finals.